0Zeta/Udacity-Navigation/REPORT.md

 * epsilon decay factor: 0.995

 ### Neural network
-The model used as the q-value function estimator is a simple feedforward fully-connected neural network with 4 layers with 37, 196, 128 and 64 neurons.
+The model used as the q-value function estimator is a simple feedforward fully-connected neural network with 4 layers.
+* Input layer: 37 (input) neurons (the state size)
+* 1st hidden layer: 196 neurons
+* 2nd hidden layer: 128 neurons
+* output layer: 4 neurons (1 for each action)

 ## Results
 The agent was able to solve the environment after 440 episodes achieving an average score of 13.08 over the last 100 episodes